vsTerminus/Discord-NP/README.md

     - ln -s /path/to/Net-Discord/lib/Net/Discord.pm ~/perl5/lib/perl5/Net/Discord.pm

 If you don't have a user lib you'll need to do this into your system perl lib directory as root instead.

+As for installing the other dependencies, simply running "cpanm --installdeps ." from this project's root folder should cover everything you need.
+That command will work on Linux and Windows.
+On Linux you'll need to install the "cpanminus" package first.
+On Windows, it depends which distribution of Perl you are using.
+I recommend Strawberry Perl, which comes with cpanminus built in.